10X Genomics Inc at JPMorgan Healthcare Conference Transcript

 Serge Saxonov - 10x Genomics, Inc. - Co-Founder, CEO & Director

+Thank you, Julia.
+Thank you.
+It's great to be back here in person.

-Thanks, Tycho.
-Next slide.
-Before we begin, I want to invite your attention to our safe harbor statement on Slide 2 and to visit our website for additional disclosures regarding any forward-looking statements that are made during the presentation today.
+Before we begin, I want to point out our safe harbor statement on Slide 2 and invite you to visit our website for additional disclosures regarding forward-looking statements made today.

-This is the century of biology.
-The progress in life sciences is in an exponential trajectory driven by advances in miniaturization, computation and compounding effects of the accumulation of biological knowledge.
-These advances will transform human health because they will allow us to develop cures based on the actual understanding of the underlying biological systems,
+So as I stand here today, we're in a great position.
+We have a large revenue base, rapid growth to get here.
+Thousands of instruments installed around the world, strong employee base, a formidable intellectual property estate and thousands of

 10X Genomics Inc at JPMorgan Healthcare Conference Transcript